holoviz/panel/doc/tutorials/basic/size.md

 #### Explore the Sizing Mode via Widgets

 :::{note}
-**Pro Tip**: When fine-tuning the `size_mode`, `height`, `width` and other parameters of your Panel component you can speed up the process by using widgets interactively instead of code.
-Panels `pn.Param` provides an easy way to create widgets to control your Panel component.
+**Pro Tip**: When fine-tuning the `size_mode`, `height`, `width` and other parameters of your Panel component, you can speed up the process by using widgets interactively instead of code.
+Panel's `pn.Param` provides an easy way to create widgets to control your Panel component.
 :::

 Continue from the solution in the previous section.